Scientific Name

 Description

-Begonia 'Black Mamba' is a medium-sized Begonia with very large, star-shaped, almost black leaves that are up to 12 inches (30 cm) across and held upright on mature plants.
-In winter, the plant produces pink flowers that really contrast with the foliage well.
+Begonia 'Black Mamba' is a medium-sized Begonia with very large star-shaped, almost black leaves on mature plants.
+The leaves are up to 12 inches (30 cm) across.
+In winter, the plant produces pink flowers that contrast with the foliage nicely.
 Flower stalks are held above the foliage.

 Hardiness